UPPAALModelChecker/UPPAAL-Meta/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Version(s) of UPPAAL tested**
-A list of UPPAAL versions where the behaviour is observed, and optinally list versions where is works as expected.
+A list of UPPAAL versions where the behaviour is observed, and optionally a version where it works as expected.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.